A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \textit{Execution}: In 17 scenarios, vehicles perform as expected, and the scenario ends with a crash or near-crash as described in the NHTSA report.
-The performance deviates from the design in the scenario \#16 ``Vehicle(s) Turning – Same Direction".
+The performance deviates from the design in the scenario \#16 ``Vehicle(s) Turning – Same Direction.''
 The assigned behavior requires that vehicles perform a maneuver that violates the legal road-network connectivity.
-Since the current implementation relies on the Lanelet map to constrain the driving space, the map required an adaptation to execute the scenario correctly.
+Since the current implementation relies on the Lanelet map to constrain the driving space, the map requires an adaptation to execute the scenario correctly.

-\textit{Reuse}: The composable nature of BTs allows us to reuse most of them, i.e., use each BT in two or more scenarios, since there is significant commonality in the driving task for the different scenarios.
-In most scenarios, vehicles start by performing normal lane maintenance or vehicle following until an unexpected event occurs, such as a risky behavior of another vehicle.
-The differences among scenarios emerge in such events and are usually modeled at the highest levels of the main BT for the given scenario.
-We call them the ``\textit{scenario-trees}".
+\looseness=-1 \textit{Reuse}: The composable nature of behavior trees allows us to reuse most of them, i.e., use each tree in two or more scenarios, since there is significant commonality in the driving task for the different scenarios.
+In most scenarios, vehicles start by performing normal lane maintenance until an unexpected event occurs, such as a risky behavior of another vehicle.
+The differences among scenarios emerge in such events and are usually modeled at the highest levels of the main behavior tree for the given scenario.
+We call them the ``\textit{scenario-trees}.''
 The remaining tasks are reusable and performed using ``\textit{sub-trees}" (e.g., performing a lane-change).
-This reuse pattern is not part of the original BT concept, but it has emerged during this experiment when trying to maximize reuse.
+This reuse pattern is not part of the original behavior-tree concept, but it has emerged during this experiment when trying to maximize reuse.
 In some instances, a simple overriding of parameters for conditions or maneuvers during the sub-tree composition is sufficient to adapt the behavior from one scenario to another and achieve the scenario objective with 100\% reuse (see \textit{Internal Reuse Level} in Table~\ref{tab:scenarios}).
-Overall, the average internal reuse level (weighted by the size of behavior trees in each scenario) is 0.93.
-Considering only the nodes executed during a simulation, the average is 0.81.
+Overall, the average internal reuse level (weighted by the size of behavior trees in each scenario) is 0.93 for all nodes, and 0.81 for executed nodes.